With over 100 years of combined legal experience, our team is highly qualified to provide legal services for your most difficult family circumstances.

 However, the gravity of the consequences of domestic violence should not dissuade you from coming forward.
 These laws are in place to protect other people that your perpetrator comes into contact with, and by sharing your story and pressing charges, you may prevent other people from suffering similar abuse.
 A non-citizen of the United States accused of domestic violence runs the risk of deportation, denial of naturalization citizenship, exclusion from the country, and denial of reentry.
 They may also experience adverse actions concerning their visa status.

-For the very best Tustin domestic violence attorneys, contact the experts at DeArmey Law.
+For the very best Tustin domestic violence attorneys in Orange County, contact the experts at DeArmey Law.
 Our experienced lawyers are ready to help you with any domestic violence situation you may face and treat your experience with kindness, discretion, and sympathy while fighting ruthlessly in the courtroom to protect you and your family.
 Do not hesitate, end the cycle of abuse today.